It all began with three words. "You have cancer."

-It all began with three words: "You have cancer."
-Mailet Lopez was 33 when she was diagnosed with breast cancer in 2008.
-She had great support from family and friends, but still found that they couldn't fully understand what she was going through.
-She spent a lot of time searching online, but couldn't find a resource that easily connected her to someone who could answer all of her questions:
+When Mailet Lopez was diagnosed with breast cancer in 2008 at the age of 33, she had great support from family and friends, but still found that they couldn't fully understand what she was going through.
+She spent a lot of time searching online, but couldn't find a resource that easily connected her to someone who could answer all of her questions.